-Sites sampled in 2015-2016 were part of the ongoing long-term vegetation monitoring along the marl prairie-slough gradient in the southern Everglades.
-The study design includes five transects (MAP Transect M1 to M5), varying in length from 9.0 km to 35.8 km.
+Sites sampled in 2016-2017 were part of the ongoing long-term vegetation monitoring along marlprairie slough gradient in the southern Everglades.
+The study design includes 5 Transects (MAP Transect M1 to M5), varying in length from 9.0 km to 35.8 km.
 These transects were established in 2005, when the systematic sampling began along the gradient.
 Three transects, M1, M3 and M4 extend across the Shark Slough to adjacent short-hydroperiod marl prairie habitat (Figure 1).
-Transect M1, located in Northeastern Shark Slough (NESRS), extends only to the marl prairie on the east of the slough.
-Transect M2 originally covered an area restricted to Shark River Slough (SRS), extending on both sides of L-67S canal.
-But in 2015, this transect was extended eastward another 5 km, thereby covering prairie vegetation along the eastern boundary of the ENP and the transitional zone between the marl prairie in NESRS and ridge & slough landscape in SRS.
+M1, located in Northeastern Shark Slough (NESRS), extends to the marl prairie only to the east of the slough.
+M2 originally covered an area restricted to Shark River Slough (SRS), extending on both sides of L-67S canal.
+But in 2015, this transect was extended towards east for the other 5 km which covers prairie vegetation along eastern boundary of the ENP and transitional zone between marl prairie in NESRS and ridge & slough landscape in SRS.
 Transect M5 covers an area between fresh to brackish water ecosystems in the southeastern corner of SRS, extending to the east into fresh water marl prairies located on both sides of the main Park road.

-In Transect M3, the longest transect measuring 35.8 km, vegetation sampling plots were established at 200-500 m intervals.
-In the marl prairie section of the transect, the plots were established at 300 m intervals, and in the SRS portion of the transects, the plot density varied between 2 to 4 plots per km (200-500 meter intervals).
-Vegetation sampling on Transect M3 began in 2006, and the transect has been sampled every three years thereafter.
-Table 1 summarizes the years and numbers of sites sampled on Transects M1-M3.
+In Transects M3 and M4, sampled in 2015/16 and 2016/17, respectively, the vegetation sampling plots were established at 200 to 500 m intervals.
+In the marl prairie section of the transects, the plots were established at 300 m intervals, and in the SRS portion of the transects, the plot density varied between 2 to 4 plots per km (200-500 meter intervals).
+Table 1 summarizes the years and numbers of sites sampled on Transects M1-M4.
 The slough portion of these transects was sampled in the wet season (July to November), accessing the sites by airboat or helicopter.
 Marl prairie portions of the transect were sampled in the dry season (Jan to May) and were accessed by helicopter for drop off and pickup, and on foot for sampling.
-In 2016, however, dry season sampling continued through June 13th, primarily due to unusual high water level in the early dry season, and the resulting difficulty in obtaining helicopter transport due to the high demand later in the spring by various research groups.
+In 2016, however, the dry season sampling on Transect M3 continued through June 13th, primarily due to unusual high water level in early dry season, and partly due unavailability of helicopter caused by high demand during squeezed period of sampling in late spring by various research groups.
+In the same year, sampling in slough portion of Transect 4 began late and continued through December, primarily due to unforeseen turn-over of the research staff responsible for operating the airboat for field sampling.
+Likewise, sampling days on prairie portion of the Transect M4 were spread over more than three months, primarily due to limited availability of helicopter caused by active fire season.